colstone/Yamine_Renri_DiffSinger/README.md

 # Yamine_Renri_DiffSinger

-Waiting Multi-dictionary System With OpenVpi's DiffSinger Fork.
+Waiting for OpenVpi Fork version of DiffSinger with multi-dictionary support.